Megaman222111/Megaman222111/README.md

    - <b> Link: </b>N/A
  - <b>picoCTF: </b>picoCTF is the largest cybersecurity hacking competition for middle, high school, and college students.
 Participants 13 years and older of all skill levels are encouraged to compete.
 Competitors must reverse-engineer, break, hack, decrypt, and think creatively and critically to solve the challenges and capture the digital flags.
    - <b>Link (2023 Writeup): </b>COMING SOON
-- <b>Replacing Traditional Identification Cards With NFTs: </b>An short article suggesting the possible usage of blockchain technologies such as NFT's to replace traditional identification methods (presented in a logical in thoughfull way)
+- <b>Replacing Traditional Identification Cards With NFTs: </b>An article suggesting the possible usage of blockchain technologies such as NFT's to replace traditional identification methods, presented with specific technological examples.
    - <b> Link: </b><a href="https://medium.com/@meghmistry/replacing-traditional-identification-cards-with-nfts-c1f48552e783">Link to article</a>